Stephanie Dixon: Para Swimming

-She represented Canada at the 2000 Summer Paralympics in Sydney, at the age of 16, and won five gold medals.
+She represented Canada at the 2000 Summer Paralympics in Sydney, at the age of 16, and won five gold medals and two silver medals.
 With 5 golds, she set the Canadian record for most golds at a single Games.
-Representing her country again at the 2004 Summer Paralympics in Athens, she won one gold, six silver, and one bronze, In the ParaPan American Games in Rio de Janeiro, she won 7 gold medals.
+Representing her country again at the 2004 Summer Paralympics in Athens, she won one gold, six silver, and one bronze.
+At the 2007 Parapan American Games in Rio de Janeiro, she won six gold and one silver medals.
 She participated in the Paralympic Games for the third time in Beijing in 2008.

 Dixon has also won several medals and set several world records at World Championships and at the Commonwealth Games.